-There has always been an intrinsic connection between techno and brutalism, and this is something Re-Textured Festival is looking to explore.
+There has always been an intrinsic connection between techno and brutalism, and this is something those behind Re-Textured Festival are looking to explore.

 The festival’s inaugural edition will take over London next month, hosting parties in iconic sites such as Walthamstow Assembly Hall, The Southbank Centre, The Silver building and 180 The Strand in an attempt to delve into the relationship between urban architecture and electronic music.